Meet Gotu Kola, the Herb of Enlightenment.

 - ½ fresh coconut or 200g/7oz fresh coconut flakes

 - 1 tbsp Maldive dried tuna flakes (also known as Maldive chips).
-If you can’t find these, then try using Japanese katsuobushi or failing that, simple tinned anchovies would work well too.
+If you can’t find these, substitute with Japanese katsuobushi or simple tinned anchovies.

 - ½ lime, juice only